leotrimhumolli/debeka-hackathon-barcodescanner/README.md

 ## Run the app locally

-1.Before proceeding, install Node.js and cordova ionic framework
+1. Before proceeding, install Node.js and cordova ionic framework
     ```bash
     npm install
     npm install -g cordova ionic
     ```

 2. Clone the repository and get into it
     ```bash
     git clone https://github.com/leotrimhumolli/debeka-hackathon-barcodescanner.git
     cd debeka-hackathon-barcodescanner
     ```
 ### There are three simple ways to run the application

 3. Run the application in the browser
     ```bash
     ionic serve
     ```

-3a.
-To view the app within an Android emulator run
+4. To view the app within an Android emulator run
 ```bash
 ionic cordova emulate android
 ```

-3c.
-To view the app on a connected physical device run
+5. To view the app on a connected physical device run
 ```bash
 ionic cordova run android
 ```